 as well as third prize at the Evgen Koka Competition (Chisinau, Moldova).

-In 2013, the German Academic Exchange Service awarded him a scholarship to study for a master’s degree in Germany, where he enrolled at the Frankfurt University of
+The German Academic Exchange Service awarded him a scholarship to study for a master’s degree in Germany, where he enrolled at the Frankfurt University of

 Music and Performing Arts by Prof. Laura Ruiz Ferreres.